zrstacy/remote-control/doc/manual/src/chapters/010-intro.md

 ### Groovy Version

-This library requires version 1.7.5 or greater of Groovy on both the server and client side.
+This library requires version 3.0.11 or greater of Groovy on both the server and client side.

+### Java Version

+This library requires Java version 17 or greater on both the server and client side.